towski/grubby/README.md

 end
 ```

-So when you execute ./goodcop, you get a ruby process ready to receive data from go, which can send data back.
+So when you execute ./goodcop, you get a ruby process ready to receive data from go, which can also send data back.

 You can start any number of grubby scripts:
 ```go